carlotatrx/dataprep/readme.md

 I'm only looking until 1825 because afterwards there are different measurements in various places.

 > Two values of air temperature during 1808-February 1825 were recorded every time of measurement, and both of them were digitized.
-These two values of temperature were marked in the paper source as ‘on S’ and ‘on N’, probably meaning ‘on South’ and ‘on
+These two values of temperature were marked in the paper source as ‘on S’ and ‘on N’, probably meaning ‘on South’ and ‘on North’ walls.
-> North’ walls.
 The differences between these two temperatures are very small.
 Such temperature time series seem to be something like ‘parallel’ measurements.
 However, no detailed information was found regarding these slightly different temperature values.

-I am therefore averaging the 'on S' and 'on N' measurements for a single T measurement.

-`🔴 To ask for:` The problem is, there are many dates where one of the measurements is missing. e.g. one of the `T` is missing or evening is missing.
-What do we do in tese cases?
+Look at `dataprep_ukraine.ipynb` for explanations.

 **Kyív**